 Eckert Lecture on Health and Inequality

-This year’s lecture centers on the multifaceted nature of the opioid epidemic with an emphasis on recovery efforts in Baltimore City and other Maryland communities.
-Our panelists will weigh in on the nature and impact of the local opioid crisis, understanding and treating opioid addiction, and efforts to prevent opioid misuse.
+Moderated by Brian Soller, Ph.D., Associate Professor in the Department of Sociology, Anthropology, and Public Health at UMBC, this year’s panel discussion explored the multifaceted nature of the opioid epidemic in Baltimore.
+Panelists shared their expertise on the nature and impact of the local opioid crisis, understanding and treating opioid addiction, and efforts to prevent opioid misuse.

 Panelists